“All knowledge is remembering,” Plato

 However, despite the different layers, the Gnostics did stress that one day everyone would find gnosis, that this was an evolutionary process, and would be reunited with God.

 The Gnostics seemed to believe that Jesus imparted two teachings, the one he taught in public and a secret one for the elite (Luke 8:9-10; Paul 2 Cor.
 12:2-4; Acts 9:9-10. depending on your interpretation).
 Personally I’m a bit wary of secret teachings, it can be a way by which people make themselves important, but that’s not to rule it out.
 Was there an inner coterie even among the apostles?
 Who knows?
-It’s probably more accurate to say that some who got the message and others didn’t.
+It’s probably more accurate to say there were some who got the message and others who didn’t.

 One of the more interesting figures of Gnosticism was a certain Valentinus of Alexandria (c.100-160).
 A very learned man Valentinus once sought to become Bishop of Rome, but was later excommunicated by the Church for his views!

 His variation of the creation myth differs slightly from other gnostics:

 He states that the true God (which he called Prior Source) is both male and female, and by the process of emanation forever extends Itself.
 In its masculine form it is Depth, in its feminine aspect Silence, Grace and Thought.
 After this it emanated Gnosis (intellect), then Truth (understanding of intellect), and then the aeons, which are ‘states of being’ (kind of like mental states).
 The feminine is very important in Valentinus’ system; it is the last female aspect, Thought, that gives the universe form.
 All movement seems to be feminine, all rest masculine.
 Pleroma is a condition of mind, or Fullness, by contrast the opposite is Deficiency.